To stand as a Parish Councillor you need to meet certain requirements.

 These requirements are in the document below – pages 3, 4 & 5 are the relevant pages.

 Candidates should check they are eligible to stand (see above) and have some understanding of the role of a Councillor.
-More information about being a Councillor can be found on this website here
+The very useful Good Councillors Guide is here:The-Good-Councillors-guide-2018.
+More information about being a Councillor can be found here.

-New Councillors are co-opted at a full meeting of the Parish Council.
+New Councillors are co-opted at a full meeting of the Parish Council which must be quorate.
 Candidates should send the Clerk some information about themselves stating what they would bring to the Council in advance of the meeting.
 Candidates are also invited to speak at the meeting to introduce themselves.
 The Councillors will then discuss the co-option and make their decision.
 Once the Declaration of Acceptance of Office has been signed, the candidate becomes a Councillor and can take part in the rest of the meeting.